MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install/elam-prerequisites.md

 ## Antimalware Vendor Participation Requirements

 Microsoft requires that Early Launch Antimalware vendors be members of the **[Microsoft Virus Initiative (MVI)](/windows/security/threat-protection/intelligence/virus-initiative-criteria)**.
 This membership ensures that the vendors are active antimalware community participants with a positive industry reputation.
-If you are not a member of the MVI program and believe you need use of ELAM, please reach out to **[mvi@microsoft.com](mailto:mvi@microsoft.com)** for additional information.

 ## Windows Hardware Quality Lab (WHQL) submission